-The answer is to find a sailing boat that will take you aboard.
-This is Gisbert, captain of a catamaran called the Santana, and the guy who was going to bring me to Colombia:
+This here is Gisbert, captain of a catamaran called the Santana, and the man who was going to bring me to Colombia:

 Sailing through paradise

-After meeting the dozen or so other travellers who I’d be sharing this trip with, we all got on board and found our designated sleeping areas.
-(Mine was in the very front tip of one of the two hulls of the catamaran… a fairly claustrophobic but still comfortable enough arrangement.
+After meeting the dozen or so fellow passengers, we all got on board and found our designated sleeping areas.
+Mine was in the very front tip of one of the two hulls of the catamaran… a fairly claustrophobic but still comfortable enough arrangement.

 After our passports were stamped in the immigration shack, we were all ready to go.